 The third colloquium was a panel on field robotics, and was be held on July 16, 2020.

-The next colloquium will feature a talk on swarm of small flying robots by Vijay Kumar, and will be held on July 30, 2020.
+The fourth colloquium featured a talk on swarm of small flying robots by Vijay Kumar, and was held on July 30, 2020.

 |Jun 18, 2020||Surgical Robotics Panel, Paolo Dario (Moderator)|